-A visit to Chiricahua National Monument offers many different facilities and attractions, there is something to interest everyone.
-The park's mild climate is suitable for a wide variety of outdoor activities throughout most of the year: day hiking, camping, picnicking, historic district tours, wildlife viewing, birding, nature photography, star gazing, and horseback riding (bring your own stock).
+A visit to Chiricahua National Monument offers a range of activities and attractions.
+There is something for everyone.
+The park's mild climate is suitable for a wide variety of outdoor activities throughout most of the year: day hiking, camping, picnicking, historic district tours, wildlife viewing, birding, nature photography, star gazing, and horseback riding (own stock).

 Silver Spur Meadow trailhead: Hike from the visitor center to Faraway Ranch Historic District to discover the human activity in the Chiricahua Mountains.